anilbharadia/anilbharadia.github.io/docs/german_pr_application.md

 Anil Bharadia
 ```

+!!! warning "Email address"

+    If you are not from India, the email address could be different than `E3@lea.berlin.de`.
+Refer [this page](https://www.berlin.de/einwanderung/en/services/appointments/artikel.1144334.en.php){:target="_blank"} to find the email based on your country/region.

 Details about the attachments:

 `1.
 Reisepass und Blaue Karte`  A single PDF containing the scan copies of: